julzinsights/julzinsightcom3/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Julz Insight is an independet studio focused on building impactful products and providing top of the industry class service.
+      Julz Insight is an independent studio focused on building impactful products and providing top of the industry class service.
 Make the shift from now to next.
     content: >-